-This course is available as a four-week block or available to book as individual one-week courses (specialising in skirts, trousers, bodice and sleeves and cuffs).
+This course is available as a four-week block, a two-week block or available to book as individual one-week courses (specialising in skirts, trousers, bodice and sleeves and cuffs).

-The Kingston School of Art Womenswear Pattern Cutting Summer School, taught by a Golden Shears award winner, offers a comprehensive overview of pattern manipulation of the four basic womenswear blocks – skirts, trousers, bodice and sleeve.
+The Kingston School of Art Womenswear Pattern Cutting Summer School, taught by industry designers, offers a comprehensive overview of pattern manipulation of the four basic womenswear blocks – skirts, trousers, bodice and sleeve.
 Throughout the course you will be guided through the fundamental pattern drafting skills you will need to bring your fashion designs to life, customise industry standard sized blocks and adapt shop-bought patterns.

-The course has been divided into four separate modules, each can either be booked separately or together as a full four-week summer school.
+The course has been divided into four separate modules.
+Each can either be booked separately, as a two-week block or together as a full four-week summer school.
 Each module focuses on one of the core industry standard size-12 womenswear blocks, studying it in detail and exploring the full breadth of possible design adaptations available.
-You will be shown step-by-step how to alter different parts of the pattern pieces, practicing many style variations and learning aesthetic variations such as moving darts, changing seam lines as well as adjusting the entire silhouette and fit of the garment.
+You will be shown step-by-step how to alter different parts of the pattern pieces, practising many style variations and learning aesthetic variations such as moving darts, changing seam lines as well as adjusting the entire silhouette and fit of the garment.
 You will gain confidence in interpreting a design and applying the principals you have learned to create a fully styled pattern.
 Each module will also cover how to add seam allowances and "true" the pattern so it is ready for sewing.
 You will leave each module with a comprehensive file of pattern samples, which you can refer to after the course to create patterns of any style and design you choose.

 All pattern cutting will be taught using industry standard size-12 blocks.
 However, after the course you can purchase blocks in other sizes and apply the same pattern cutting processes.
 It's important to note that this course does not cover jackets or coats and that the pattern cutting skills taught relate to garments made in woven, non-stretch fabrics.